romanthekat/blog/content/posts/2021-03-06 Offline reading.md

 published: true
 ---

-I rely on several apps and offline mode for reading.
+I rely on several apps for reading, mostly offline ones.

 Probably the main app for me is [Pocket](http://getpocket.com).
 There are a lot of great articles you can find, and most of them will be saved in there.
 Some will be tagged (top priority/first to read things, usually).